-- (1) The university ensures through its course program that the module examinations, in accordance with the examination regulations for the Master's degree program in Mechanical and Process Engineering, can be taken within the deadlines stipulated.
-The study schedule (Appendix 1) enables graduation within the prescribed period of study. - (2) Module examinations usually take place in the semester in which the module courses finish.
-For modules that run over several semesters, examinations take place in the semester stated in the examination schedule.
+(1) The university ensures through its course program that the module examinations, in accordance with the examination regulations for Technology and Application of Inorganic Engineering Materials, can be taken within the deadlines stipulated.
+The study schedule (Appendix 1) enables graduation within the prescribed period of study.

+(2) Module examinations usually take place in the semester in which the module courses finish.
 Repeat examinations, as far as is possible, can be taken in the following semester.